 Building a baked Alaska is a delight.
 It’s fun to work with ice cream, but I also like the fact that the process can be spread out for up to several days if need be.
-This summer has been a lot more hectic than I expected.
-Being able to park the unfinished pastry in the freezer for hours at a time is a real convenience.
+This summer has been a lot more hectic than I ever expected.
+Being able to park the unfinished pastry in the freezer for hours at a time is real convenience.
 You can assemble at your leisure.
 Oh, and did I mention it tastes fantastic when you’re done?

 Yeah, there’s that.

 Baked Alaska is so old-school, even the old-school recipe books I have attempt to put a modern twist on it: mini baked Alaska, four-level baked Alaska, triple fudge baked Alaska.
 Wow.
 You know you’re dealing with a throwback when even the ol’ fuddy duddies think it’s a fuddy duddy dessert.
 But I say: embrace pastry atavism!
 Love the classic!
 Just a big mound of ice cream covered in meringue (and baked).